stiliyanv/course-api/README.md

 java -jar target/course-api-0.0.1-SNAPSHOT.jar
 ```

-The spring boot application is configured on port `8081` (in `application.properties` file), so you need to call:
+The spring boot application is configured on port `8081` (in `src/main/resources/application.properties` file), so you need to call:
 ```
 localhost:8081
 ```